 This morning’s early light and hazy sky brought back memories of arriving at Bokor Hillstation Casino in Cambodia.
 Light you see has a nostalgic effect on me like music has for many people.
 It must be genetic for my mother was also that way.
-Even looking up into the sky can bring me ‘back’ to primordial times, but that’s another story.
+Merely looking up into the sky can transport me back to primordial times, but that’s another story.

 This was prewar Cambodia in 1964, a time of peace and enough remaining French influence to find good French bread, albeit with a few weevils baked in(1), and flan, my favorite sweet.
 Folks in Phnom Penh told me about a high mountain resort cool enough to grow strawberries.
 Cambodia was a former French colony, so baguettes and flan were for sale everywhere.
 Having strawberries on the side would be a special treat.

 I left Phnom Penh for that cool mountain resort and reached its turn-off in the late afternoon.
 I left the main road and continued hitch hiking toward the resort.
 Hitchhiking around Cambodia was slow going in those days.
 It wasn’t that I didn’t get rides; it was because there were so few cars on the road.
 That day I probably passed up rides since I usually spent a few hours just walking along the road before sticking out my thumb.
 Hitchhiking in those days was not a tradition in many areas of the world, so I had to wave my hand, or doing what ever would draw attention.